by Lee Taal on 10 Aug, 2021

-Early career exploration is important for young students to plan for the future, but also to feel more secure and happy along the way.
-Exploring different career pathways, through programs such as ChatterHigh’s Daily Quiz, or through other online and in-person resources has many benefits.
+Early career exploration is important for young students to plan for the future, and to feel more secure and happy along the way.
+Exploring different career pathways, through programs such as ChatterHigh’s Daily Quiz or other online and in-person resources, has many benefits.

 “There are a number of resources, including ChatterHigh, that focus on self-awareness, helping individuals to ensure their chosen directions are grounded in an understanding of their own interests, values, strengths and preferences.”-Sareena Hopkins, Executive Director, Canadian Career Development Foundation (CCDF)